-Students entering with a bachelor’s degree need to obtain a total of 36 ECTS credits of coursework; students with a master’s degree require a total of 24 ECTS.
+Students on the long route need to obtain a total of 36 ECTS credits of coursework; students on the short route need to require a total of 24 ECTS.

 After passing the qualifying exam, students work primarily on research towards a PhD thesis.
 The exact requirements of the thesis vary by discipline, but invariably, students work closely with their supervisor and/or the rest of the research group, to produce original research of the highest standard, and make significant contributions to the understanding of a specific topic of research.

-In the Fall semester of the fourth year, students give a presentation on their thesis research.
-The presentations are an opportunity for students to present their preliminary research results to the wider institute, obtain feedback, and hone their presentation skills.
+In addition, students in Phase II give annual presentations on their thesis research.
+These presentations are an opportunity for students to present their preliminary research results to the wider institute, obtain feedback, and hone their presentation skills.

 A thesis defense is typically scheduled within three to four years after passing the qualifying exam.
 It consists of a public oral presentation of the draft thesis (normally 40-50 minutes) in the presence of the thesis committee, followed by questions and answers on the thesis.